Kodular/Documentation/docs/components/user-interface/bottom-sheet.md

 _**\(** Component `component` **\)**_

 Set the component that will be shown in the **Bottom Sheet**.
-It can be any User Visible components like a Button or a Label.
+It can be any Visible component for example, a Button or a Label.

 Params               | []()
 -------------------- | ----------